olaroos/deepnetnotes/logbook.md

 23:40 ->

 I take back what I wrote about using the mask to hide information about the last element in Y. The google transformer uses a Residual connection that passes Y besides the masked self-attention layer.
 So masking Y doesn't solve the last element prediction problem.

+**30 August 2019**

+Ok, so it seems that the Transformer presented in the googles paper "Attention is all..." is used solely for language translation.
+So it is not built to handle character prediction in sequences.

+It is still unclear to me why it says in the paper that the input to the decoder is "shifted right".

+When doing sequence next character prediction maybe I should just skip the decoder block.
+Question is if I should use the mask when training a transformer that predicts next character in a sequence model.

+Still, I don't understand how the Transformer does translation after training.
+When making translations, we can't feed the decoder with a target sentence.
+So how does it work when we only have the input X (e.g english sentence to be translated to German)?

+So I found the answer to how you use the Transformer when translating after training.
+We initiate the output as zeros with the first row indexed as the <sos> character.
+We run the Encoder once and then repeatedly run the decoder phase generating a new character each time until we reach the <eos> character.
+Explanation can be found at the bottom of this article https://towardsdatascience.com/how-to-code-the-transformer-in-pytorch-24db27c8f9ec.

+So I guess this is what they mean with shifting right.
+When we filled the outputvector with characters, not hitting the <eos> character we shift the output once to the right and generate the next character.

+This poses another question, when should we update the encoder that holds the context and some information for translation?
+Should we shift it right as well when we filled up the output vector?
+Should we compute the next chunk of the sentence with the encoder? and wait until we generated a number of characters equal to the sentence length and then put the third chunk of the sentence to the encoder etc...?

+Reading the Transformer-XL (Extra Long) paper and it seems to adress these questions as well as long-term historical dependencies.